-Backpacking in the rain can be a real downer for your mood and your well being.
+Backpacking in the rain can be a real downer for your mood and well-being.
 Having appropriate waterproof gear is the first important step to enjoying yourself.
-Having warm clothing as back up once you arrive at camp and having the potential to make a fire can make all the difference in the world.
+Having warm clothing as backup once you arrive at camp and having the potential to make a fire can make all the difference in the world.
 Most importantly, your attitude can make or break your trip.
 Remind yourself why you were so excited to accomplish the backpacking trip.
-It might have been a new destination, scenery, challenging yourself to go longer distances or looking forward to quality time with your partner or family.
+It might have been a new destination, scenery, challenging yourself to go longer distances or looking forward to quality time with your family or partner.
 Remember that the sky will clear up eventually and the sun will shine again.
-Therefore endure the rain and the slog and make it worthwhile!
-With these tips in mind, stay positive backpacking in the rain.
-You’ll be able to make the best of your trip!
+Endure the rain and the slog, like when you’re backpacking the West Coast Trail and make a memorable trip!
+With these tips, stay positive while backpacking in the rain and make the best of your trip!

 Table of Contents